bower/spec/README.md

 #### ignore [array of strings]

 A list of files for Bower to ignore when installing your package.
-Note: README (all variants of case, .md, .text) will never be ignored.
+Note: README (all variants of case, .md, .text) and bower.json will never be ignored.

-* The ignore rules follow the same rules specified in the gitignore pattern spec.
+The ignore rules follow the same rules specified in the [gitignore pattern spec](http://git-scm.com/docs/gitignore).

 #### license [string | array of strings]